Stratford Festival: History

 In March 2020, as preparations for the upcoming season were underway, the Festival was forced to announce performance cancellations and layoffs due to the COVID-19 pandemic.
 A month later, the entire 2020 season was put on hold and effectively cancelled.
 Just before the season's cancellation, Cimolino announced that all productions that had been filmed as part of the Stratford Festival On Film series would be streamed online for free, with a different production being shown each week.
 Throughout the summer of 2020, the Festival produced four web series which, along with all the filmed productions and other Stratford documentaries and interviews, were launched in October 2020 on the new Stratfest@Home web streaming service.

 In April 2021, the Festival announced a season of plays and cabarets, with most productions being held under large canopies at the Festival and Tom Patterson Theatres.
 Only one late-opening production was held indoors at the Studio Theatre with reduced capacity.
 The theme for the 2021 season was metamorphosis.

+In May 2022, the Festival officially opened the rebuilt Tom Patterson Theatre.
+Designed by Toronto-based architect, Siamak Hariri, the building overlooks the Avon river and sits on the site of the previous Tom Patterson space.
+The project cost an estimated CA$100 million and was funded by private donations with support from both provincial and federal governments.